-The Environmental Studies and Sustainability track includes extended excursions in the Black Forest and Swiss Alps, with an optional visit to the Vosges Mountains and Rhine River Valley, while those in the European Union track will have 3 extended excursions during which they will meet with EU representatives from member states as well as with business and NGO leaders.
-One excursion will include Berlin and Prague, a second will visit several cities in Western Europe (including Brussels and Paris), and the third will focus on a current event and will vary from semester to semester.
+The Environmental Studies and Sustainability track includes excursions in the Black Forest and Swiss Alps, with an optional visit to the Vosges Mountains and Rhine River Valley available for a modest fee.
+Those in the European Union track will have 3 extended excursions during which they will meet with EU representatives from member states as well as with business and NGO leaders.
+One excursion will include Berlin, a second will visit several cities in Western Europe (including Brussels and Paris), and the third will focus on a current event and will vary from semester to semester.
 Optional excursions may be offered by IES for an additional fee.

 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
 This will cover tuition for a five-course semester, health insurance, program-related activities and excursions, and accommodations (accommodation costs are covered by the Julius G. Blocker '53 Endowed Fund - see below).
 Blocker Fellows receive a stipend intended to offset the cost of meals, airfare, books and course materials, local transportation, and residence permit.

 Additional expenses not covered include laundry, entertainment, and independent travel.
 It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 for these additional expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.